 5. Hire the experts to do what they do

 As a business owner, you’re expected to wear many hats.
 Some of those hats may fit better than others.
-When it comes to matters such as accounting or legal, it’s best to hire the experts of their field, so you can focus on the areas that you are the expert.
+When it comes to matters such as accounting or legal, it’s best to hire the experts in their field, so you can focus on the areas in which you are the expert.

-6. Experience your coffee shop as the customer
+6. Experience your coffee shop as a customer

-Enter your coffee shop on a frequent basis using the eyes of your customer.
-Since you’re in your shop on a daily basis, you can easily overlook details like dust bunnies in corners that build up over time and stick out like a sore thumb to your customer.
+Enter your coffee shop frequently using the eyes of your customers.
+Since you’re in your shop daily, you can easily overlook details like dust bunnies in corners that build up over time and stick out like a sore thumb to your customer.

 7. Analyze behavioral habits

-An efficient coffee shop owner needs to constantly be analyzing business behavioral habits that can lend to over spending, waste, and mismanagement.
+An efficient coffee shop owner needs to constantly be analyzing business behavioral habits that can lead to overspending, waste, and mismanagement.
 Study your shop’s operational practice and adjust, if necessary, to instill proper habits.

 8. Passion is the key to your ultimate success